Yemi Elebuibon

-Ifáyẹmi Ọ̀ṣundàgbónu Elebuibon (born 1947) is a Yoruba and Nigerian writer, poet, author, linguist, and a world-famous Ifa priest.
+Ifáyẹmi Ọ̀ṣúndàgbonù Elebuibon (born 1947) is a Yoruba and Nigerian writer, poet, author, linguist, and a world-famous Ifa priest.
 His plays and films have received worldwide acclamation for his pursuit of the preservation of Yoruba culture and heritage.
 He also serves as a traveling lecturer in several institutions including at the department of African language and literature at the Obafemi Awolowo University and Black Studies at the San Francisco State University and at the Wajumbe Cultural Institution in California.

 Early life

 Elebuibon was born in 1947 in Osogbo to Akínrìndé Àkàndé Ẹlẹ́búìbọn (c.
-1885 – 1957) an Ifa priest and hunter, and Ṣíjuwọyá Abeje Ẹlẹ́búìbọn (née Awóníyì).
+1885 – 1957) an Ifa priest and hunter, and Ṣíjuwọya Abeje Ẹlẹ́búìbọn (née Awóníyì).
 Elebuibon comes from a long line of hunters, priests, herbalists, and warriors.
 His father was claimed to be a descendant of the legendary warrior Olutimehin, one of the founders of the city of Osogbo.
 His mother was born into a family of priests who worshipped Oya and Ifa.
 The title "Araba" is given to the chief Ifa priest of Osogbo, and this title was held by his maternal grandfather, Kẹ̀hìndé Adéyẹmi Awóníyì, the longest serving Araba of Osogbo.
 His maternal grandmother was Oyawenu Awoniyi.
 The names of Elebuibon and his parents are clear in describing the origins and traditions of the family.
 Elebuibon's mother's name, Sijuwoya means "Open your eyes to see/worship Oya," showing her parents worshipped Oya.
 "Elebuibon" originates from a nickname of his father's meaning "Owner of many guns," showing that he was a hunter.
 Elebuibon's mother's maiden name Awoniyi means "The Oracle is valuable," the oracle referring to the Ifa.

 Elebuibon's father was a polygamist who had 6 wives, and Elebuibon's mother was the youngest wife.
 His father had many children, but at the time many of them had died in infancy.
 This phenomenon is known in the Yoruba culture as abiku.
 Elebuibon's father and Elebuibon's maternal grandfather (Awoniyi) were close Ifa contemporaries and it was revealed that to solve this problem, Elebuibon's father would have to marry a female child of the Araba chieftaincy family.
 This girl was Elebuibon's mother.
 However, when he married Sijuwoya, she still had the Abiku problem, and had 2 children who died in infancy.
 To figure out a problem with this, he consulted the Ifa and it was determined that she would have to use water and give offerings to the goddess Osun (in the river Osun).
 Soon later, she had her only surviving child, Elebuibon.
 The circumstances of his birth can be seen in the names Elebuibon was given.
 His first name Ifayemi means Ifa befits me and his other name Osundagbonu refers to the goddess Osun, who they believed gave them Elebuibon.